 Killed in Action

 On 23 May 1918, Hilton was killed instantly by a gas shell in Somme, France, between Maricourt Village and Merrit Wood.5 It is sad that he was a mere six months from making it to the end of the war.
-It was noted by his comrades that he was buried in an Isolated Grave, Mericourt L’Abbe Sailly-le-Sec Road, 1/2 Mile South South East of mericourt L’Abbe and 3 1/2 miles North East of Corbie.5.
+His comrades noted that he was buried in an Isolated Grave, Mericourt L’Abbe Sailly-le-Sec Road, 1/2 Mile South South East of mericourt L’Abbe and 3 1/2 miles North East of Corbie.5.
 I have noted some discrepancy as to whether he was a Private or Sergeant at his death due to differences in various documents.
 The below quotes are the burial affidavits from his comrades.

 On 10 June 1918 the Army Will was “Certified to be a true copy of Location of Will of No. 3456.
 Pte MATHESON Robert Hilton.
 2nd Machine Gun Battalion.
 A.I.F.
-(Decd).”5 On 14 June 1918 several Killed in Action Notices were placed in the Western Mail by friends and family (see Image e).11 From this I discovered he had the nickname of Snowy to his siblings.11
+(Decd).”5 Several Killed in Action Notices were placed in the Western Mail on 14 June 1918 by friends and family (see Image e).11 From this I discovered he had the nickname of Snowy to his siblings.11

 On the 17 June 1918 a note was made that his effects were to be sent to his mother, Mrs. E. Matheson that included a “Compass in Metal Case, Photos, Letters, Card, Wallet, Metal Watch, Testament, Disc.”
-On 20 December 1918 a request was sent to Edith to forward the particulars of Probate to Base Records for Sgt RH Matheson No.3456 2nd Machine Gun Battalion.5 She responded on the 5 January 1919 to say that she had immediately advised the Military Paymaster, Perth when Probate had been granted.5
+A request was sent to Edith on 20 December 1918 to forward the particulars of Probate to Base Records for Sgt RH Matheson No.3456 2nd Machine Gun Battalion.5 She responded on the 5 January 1919 to say that she had immediately advised the Military Paymaster, Perth when Probate had been granted.5

-On the 22 May 1919, a day before the first anniversary of Hilton’s death, Edith wrote to the Army stating that she was still awaiting his effects.5 On the 10 June 1919 Robert sent a letter to advise their street name had been changed to Duncan Street and that they had moved next door to number 9.5 On the 16 June 1919 the address was changed on the records to “Hiltona” 9 Duncan Street, Victoria Park, Western Australia.5 The house being named “Hiltona” was clearly a memorial to their son.
-On the 17 June 1919 Edith confirmed they had received his effects.5
+On the 22 May 1919, a day before the first anniversary of Hilton’s death, Edith wrote to the Army stating that she was still awaiting his effects.5 Robert sent a letter on the 10 June 1919 to advise their street name had been changed to Duncan Street and that they had moved next door to number 9.5 On the 16 June 1919 the address was changed on the records to “Hiltona” 9 Duncan Street, Victoria Park, Western Australia.5 The house being named “Hiltona” was clearly a memorial to their son.
+Edith confirmed receipt of his effects on 17 June 1919.5

 Hilton’s body was exhumed and reburied as part of the Commonwealth War Graves Commission to ensure the war dead received proper recognition.12 This started as an idea from Sir Fabian Ware, who headed a British Red Cross Unit, as he was too old to fight.13 He wanted to ensure that the war dead buried in unmarked graves were not forgotten.13